 We feel that the influx of advisors into the R&D tax claims market is likely a culmination of a few things.

-First, the government has made no secret that innovation – and research and development – are at the centre of their plan for growth.
-The knock-on effect, of course, is that more companies become aware of R&D-related opportunities and rewards like R&D tax relief.
+First, the government has made no secret that innovation is at the centre of its plan for growth.
+The knock-on effect, of course, is that more companies become aware of innovation-related opportunities and rewards like R&D tax relief.
 Businesses have diversified to make the most of what’s available through R&D, and professional service providers have followed suit.